techno-tim/techno-tim.github.io/_posts/2022-03-19-k3s-etcd-ansible.md

 Edit `inventory/my-cluster/group_vars/all.yml`  to your liking.
 See comments inline.

-The variables I used in the video are:
+The variables I used in the video are below but...

 *Note: These are for an advanced use case.
 There isn't a one size fits all setting for everyone and their needs, I would try using k3s without these before changing.
-This could have undesired effects like nodes going offline, pods jumping or being removed, etc...*
+This could have undesired effects like nodes going offline, pods jumping or being removed, etc...
+This might come at the cost of stability*

 ```yaml
 extra_server_args: "--no-deploy servicelb --no-deploy traefik --write-kubeconfig-mode 644 --kube-apiserver-arg default-not-ready-toleration-seconds=30 --kube-apiserver-arg default-unreachable-toleration-seconds=30 --kube-controller-arg node-monitor-period=20s --kube-controller-arg node-monitor-grace-period=20s --kubelet-arg node-status-update-frequency=5s"